cyclus/cyclus.github.com/source/cep/cep3.rst

     .. note::

-          If mainteance script fails because of an ABI failure that are cause by a compiler update, you might want to accept them and procceed with the release with those. to do so you need to generate the new symbols and commit them:
+          If maintenance script fails because of an ABI failure that is caused by a compiler update (or other similar change caused by reasons other than code changes), you might want to accept them and procceed with the release with those.
+To do so you need to generate the new symbols and commit them:

           #.
-First make sure those change can be ignore by email the dev-list
+First make sure those changes can be ignored by emailing for
+             discussion/approval the dev-list

-          #. if the dev-list agreed to those changes, update the symbol and
+          #. if the dev-list agrees to those changes, update the symbols and
              commit the new one:

           .. code-block:: bash